thegeeklab/ansible-doctor/docs/content/usage/configuration.md

 {{< toc >}}

-Configuration options can be set in different places, which are processed in the following order (last wins):
+Configuration options can be set in different places, which are processed in the following order.
+Later sources override earlier ones (last wins):

-- Standard configuration (built-in)
+1. Standard configuration (built-in)
-- Global configuration file (the path depends on the operating system)
+2. Global configuration file (the path depends on the operating system)
-- Folder-based configuration file (`.ansibledoctor.yml|.ansibledoctor.yaml|.ansibledoctor`) in the current working directory
+3. Folder-based configuration files in the current working directory.
+All existing files are loaded and merged, in this order:
+   - `.ansibledoctor/config.yml`
+   - `.ansibledoctor`
+   - `.ansibledoctor.yml`
+   - `.ansibledoctor.yaml`
-- Environment Variables
+4. Environment Variables
-- CLI options
+5. CLI options

 ## Defaults